 New transmission line

-- We'll add the "missing link" transmission line between the Winslow and Murden Cove substations to create a transmission "loop."
+- We’ll add a new transmission line between the Winslow and Murden Cove substations to create a transmission “loop.”
 This means each substation will be connected to two transmission lines.
 If one line goes out, the other line will still feed the substation and provide power to customers.

 Rebuild the aging Winslow Tap